johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.10 Approach Charts and Procedures.md

 7. Airport lighting and environment
 	1. What are you expecting to see based on the plate?
 E.g. [[REIL]], [[ALS]], [[PAPI]]
 	2. Inop components impact available in [[TPP]]s
+	3. Pilot controlled lights
+	4. May need to ask towered airports to turn lights up (or down)
 8. At DA – what is required to descend below DA or MDA? ([[FAR 91.175 IFR Takeoff and Landing|FAR 91.175]])
 	1. Continuously in position to land, with normal descent rate and maneuvers
 	2. AND Flight visibility >= minimum